 Regardless of which home architectural style you choose, Mountain or European, as a leader in the design, fabrication, and installation of timber frame homes across North America, Riverbend Timber Framing will combine traditional techniques and energy efficient products, promising you a home that is beautiful, high-quality, and sturdy — ready to be enjoyed now and for generations to come.

 Please return in two weeks for the second article in our home styles series.
 We will share insights into Traditional style timber frame architecture and compare it with that of The Moderns™.

 Notes and photo credits

 (i) Your Riverbend client representative provides a great deal of insight on site orientation when he visits your property prior to the actual designing of your home.

-(ii) For more information about sloped lots, visit the Designing For Your Lot page of our website, here.
+(ii) Because it is a not uncommon issue, additional information about sloped lots is available.
+Please visit the Designing For Your Lot page of our website, here.

 (iii) The Deanery Tower in Hadleigh, Suffolk, early Henry VII.
 A Grade I listed building is an example of turrets in Tudor Architecture.
-Keith Evans © photo licensed for reuse under creativecommons.org/licenses/by-sa/2.0)
+Keith Evans © licensed for reuse under the Wikimedia Commons creativecommons.org/licenses/by-sa/2.0

 Whether you’re looking for more information or would simply like to learn more about us and our services, don’t hesitate to contact us.
 Please follow the link below to access our online form or call us at 888.486.2363 in the US or 888.999.4744 in Canada.
 We look forward to hearing from you.Order Riverbend Brochure Contact Us